-Understanding the signs can also help people take action about their problems.
+Understanding the signs can also help people take action to deal with their problems.
 Although binge drinking, frequently being drunk, and alcoholism all benefit from high-quality rehabilitation services, knowing that you have specific signs and symptoms gives you a sense of confirmation and urgency to get better.

 - You always drink more than you intended to.
 In your mind, you have probably set boundaries.
-However, you often end up drinking more than what you planned for.
+However, you often end up drinking more than you planned to.

 - You spend a lot of time with alcohol.
 Although you know you can function without alcohol, you still spend a lot of time drinking or doing activities where you can get a hold of alcohol.

 - You notice a higher level of tolerance.
 What used to make you drunk before now only gets you a little over tipsy.
-You may notice that you take in larger amounts of alcohol before being intoxicated.
+You may notice that you consume larger amounts of alcohol before being intoxicated.

 - You sense a change in your daily habits and personal relationships.
 Problem drinking is also defined as being disruptive although not entirely a source of addiction.
 When you feel like you have given up your usual activities or experience strained relationships with others due to your alcohol habits, this is another sign of problem drinking.

 These drinking problem symptoms shouldn’t be ignored, as prolonging this condition can transform into full-blown alcoholism.
-There are many factors that influence people who are susceptible to problem drinking, such as motivational, personality and environmental reasons.
+There are many factors that influence people who are susceptible to problem drinkings, such as motivational, personality, and environmental reasons.